davidcoles/simple-balancer/README.md

 so take a look at the more full-featured balancer code in main VC5 repository.

+If you're interested I can add more complete examples - let me know!

 ## Backend servers

 Set up two or more servers running a webserver on port 80.
 Add the VIP